Rent safe and private dog parks hosted by locals

 • Casual recall where your dog can at least make eye contact and return within a few feet of you if you call their name.

-Basically, you want a general level of basic obedience to increase the odds that everyone stays safe and respectful.
-The leash is ultimately still there for a reason — you’ll have physical control to fall back on if necessary — but an informal training foundation will set you up for the greatest success.
+Basically, you want a general level of basic obedience, communication, and cooperation to increase the odds that everyone stays safe and respectful.
+The leash is ultimately still there for a reason—you’ll have physical control to fall back on if necessary—but an informal training foundation will set you up for the greatest success.

 Specific skills to train using your dog’s long leash